And now all the way to the other side of the country: the south coast of Cornwall.

 Alekka and I cracked ourselves up over ancient Gweeks and Womans, and wondered if there was perhaps a Gweek yogurt factory.
 Later I learned that Douglas Adams included the village in his book of made-up definitions for British place names, The Meaning of Liff: Gweek (n.)
 A coat hanger recycled as a car aerial.

 We checked into a hotel in Penzance for two nights.
-I’ll talk about Penzance in my next post; meanwhile let’s carry on to the end.
+I’ll cover Penzance in my next post; meanwhile let’s carry on to the end.

-We stopped for lunch in Mousehole (newbie hint: it’s pronounced Mowzzle); the tide was out but it was still adorable.
-And at Janner’s chip shop I had the best fish and chips I’ve have ever had anywhere.
+We stopped for lunch in Mousehole (word to the wise: it’s pronounced Mowzzle); the tide was out but it was still adorable.
+And at Janner’s chip shop I had the best fish and chips I’ve have ever had in my life.

-Traveling west from Mousehole, I did the inevitable: trying to avoid an oncoming truck on a narrow road, I scraped a stone wall on the left side.
+Traveling west from Mousehole, I did it: trying to avoid an oncoming truck on a narrow road, I scraped a stone wall on the left side.
 Brand new rental car, too.
-I guess that’s why we have insurance (I deleted the photo after I sent it to the carrier; too depressing).
+I guess that’s why we have insurance (I deleted the photo after I sent it to the carrier; it too depressing to share).

 Our final destination was Land’s End.
-It’s the official westernmost point of mainland Britain and the traditional start/finish point for walking and cycling journeys that go from one end of the island to the other.
+This is the official westernmost point of mainland Britain and the traditional start/finish point for walking and cycling journeys that go from one end of the island to the other (the other endpoint being John O’Groats in Scotland).
 It was very windy but we had to take a few pictures because that’s what you do here.